SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 This technique reduces the consistency of earth into less than that of fine sand by channeling chakra into it, allowing the user to dig through it with ease.
 This affects the entire body, and the earth returns to its normal consistency after they've passed.

-\- Chakra: 18
+Chakra: 14
-\- Upkeep: 4
+Upkeep: 4
-\- Seal Speed: 12
+Speed: 6

-Tags: Utility, Ground-Based, Self
+Tags: Utility, Self, Ground-Based

 Effects: This may only be used while underground, such as from the effects of Moguragakure no Jutsu, to burrow through solid rock, and can be used while Stealthed without revealing you.
 While you maintain this technique's upkeep, you can move underground up to a yard deep (any deeper any you would begin to be crushed by the pressure of the earth around you), using CHA/2 in place of AGI for determining your movement speed.